Third Party Applications and Libraries¶

 These are tools that can monitor or control a number of Supervisor instances running on different servers.

-- Designed for distributed applications, written in Python 2.7.
-Includes an extended XML-RPC API and a Web-based dashboard.
+Designed for distributed applications, written in Python 3.6.
+Includes an extended XML-RPC API, a Web-based dashboard and special features such as staged start and stop.

 Third Party Plugins and Libraries for Supervisor¶